Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Evaluation

-We first ran two quantum circuits on IBM Q 27 Toronto simultaneously.
-Results on output state fidelity and the number of additional gates are shown in Fig.~\ref{fig:result_toronto_figure}.
 For independent executions, the fidelity is improved by 46.8\% and the number of additional gates is reduced by 8.7\% comparing PHA to HA.
 For simultaneous executions, QHSP and GSP allocate the same partitions except for the first experiment -- (ID1, ID1).
 In this experiment, GSP improves the fidelity by 6\% compared to QHSP.
-Partition results might be different due to the various calibration data and the choice of $\lambda$, but the difference of the partition fidelity score between the two algorithms is small.
-The results show that QHSP is able to allocate nearly optimal partitions while reducing runtime significantly.
+Note that partition results might be different due to the various calibration data and the choice of $\lambda$, but the difference of the partition fidelity score between the two algorithms is small.
+The results show that QHSP is able to allocate nearly optimal partitions while reducing runtime significantly (from exponential to polynomial complexity).
 Therefore, for the rest experiments, we only evaluate QHSP algorithm.
-QHSP can improve the fidelity by 28.9\% and reduce the additional gate number by 52.3\% compared to CDAP.
-Comparing simultaneous (QHSP) versus independent (PHA) executions for two circuits, fidelity decreases by 5.8\% and the number of additional gates is almost the same.
-During the post-partition process, $\Delta S$ does not pass the threshold and TRF is two.
+Comparing QHSP (simultaneous executions) versus HA (independent executions), the fidelity is even improved by 31.8\% and the number of additional gates is reduced by 9.2\%.
+Whereas comparing QHSP with PHA, the fidelity is decreased by 5.4\% and the gate number is almost the same, with only 0.3\% increase.
+During the post-partition process, $\Delta S$ does not pass the threshold for all the combinations of benchmarks so that TRF is two, which means that the hardware throughput is improved by two times.

-Next, we executed on IBM 65 Manhattan three and four simultaneous quantum circuits.
+Next, we execute on IBM Q 65 Manhattan three and four simultaneous quantum circuits and compare the results with the independent executions.
 Fig.~\ref{fig:manhattan_result_3} and Fig.~\ref{fig:manhattan_result_4} show the comparison of fidelity and the number of additional gates.
-PHA always outperforms HA for independent executions.
-QSHP significantly outperforms CDAP with the number of simultaneous circuits increasing.
-The output fidelity is increased by 74.8\% and 55.3\% on average for the two cases.
-The reduction of inserted gate number is always more than 50\%.
-The threshold is still not passed and TRF becomes three and four.
-Moreover, fidelities decrease by 1.5\% and 6.7\% when comparing simultaneous (QHSP) versus independent (PHA) executions.
+PHA outperforms HA for independent executions in most of the cases.
+Comparing QHSP with HA, the fidelity is improved by 5.3\% and 13.3\% for three and four simultaneous executions, and the inserted gate number is always reduced.
+Whereas the fidelities decrease by 1.5\% and 6.4\% respectively for the two cases when comparing QHSP versus PHA, and the additional gate number is always almost the same.
+The threshold is still not passed for each experiment and TRF becomes three and four.